← Back to Blog

 • Single-room renovations

-The 20 yard dumpster is the most commonly rented size in Utah.
+This is the most rented dumpster size in Utah.

-• Roof tear-offs (up to ~30 squares of shingles)
+• Roof tear-offs (up to about 30 squares of shingles)

 • Kitchen remodels